vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL unguided - Migrate EDW to Azure SQL Data Warehouse.md

 ## Abstract and learning objectives

 In this hands-on lab you will migrate an existing on-premises enterprise data warehouse to the cloud.
-We will investigate the current data warehouse to identify any incompatibilities, we will export the data from the on-premises data warehouse and transfer it to Azure Blob Storage.
-We will then load the data into the warehouse using Polybase.
-Finally we will integrate the warehouse by migrating ETL to Azure Data Factory and supporting ad-hoc access by implementing Azure Analysis Services.
+You will investigate the current data warehouse to identify any incompatibilities, export the data from the on-premises data warehouse, and transfer it to an Azure Blob Storage.
+You will then load the data into the warehouse using Polybase.
+Finally, you will integrate the warehouse by migrating ETL to Azure Data Factory and supporting ad-hoc access by implementing Azure Analysis Services.

-Attendees will learn how to plan a data warehouse migration as well as:

--   How to prepare and migrate data warehouse schema and data

--   How to configure a BI solution in Azure
+At the end of this hands-on lab, you will be better able to plan and implement a migration of your existing on-premises enterprise data warehouse to Azure SQL Data Warehouse and integrating it with both cloud-based and on-premises services and data sources.

 ## Overview

-Coho has asked you to migrate an existing on-premises SQL Server data warehouse to Azure SQL Data Warehouse.
-To build out a viable solution that can replace the existing functionality of the on-premises system, you will need to setup and configure an Azure SQL Data Warehouse, validate and migrate the existing data warehouse schema and data to Azure SQL Data Warehouse.
-You will analyze different table distribution methods and their performance impact on performance of the warehouse.
-You will then configure an Azure Analysis Services data model to allow ad-hoc access to the data via Power BI.
+Coho, a retail company focusing on consumer electronics, is modernizing their data architecture.
+Critical to this effort is migrating their existing enterprise data warehouse to the cloud for better integration with their cloud native customer 360 project and self-service business intelligence for their people in the field.

 ## Solution architecture